-Nearly six years on from the start of the conflict in Syria, we are continuing to respond to the humanitarian crisis by supporting refugees and their host communities in Jordan and Lebanon through our partners Medair and the ACT Alliance.
+More than seven years on from the start of the conflict in Syria, we are continuing to respond to the humanitarian crisis by supporting refugees like Saif and Shaded and their host communities in Jordan.

 How we are responding